48n116w/tda_to_schwab/README.md

 The client_id (the "app_key"), is now only used in the initial (or subsequent) oauth workflow.
 After that, access token renewal calls use a base64 encoded string combination of APP KEY(client_id) and client_secret from the Schwab developer "app" registration in the header as {"Authorization": f"Basic {self.base64_client_id}}.

 All other api endpoint calls use headers = {"Authorization": f"Bearer {self.state['access_token'] }"}.
-The client_id is not used in parameters as was in the TDA API.
+The client_id is not used in request parameters as was in the TDA API.

 Most if not all endpoint URLs are changed.